 Your child’s gender identity – that is, the way they subjectively experience their own body – is probably set.
-While I strongly support having a competent, experienced and compassionate therapist in your family’s corner, it is generally beneficial that you find a support group and that your child meet other types of trans kids their own age.
+While I strongly support having a competent, experienced, and compassionate therapist in your family’s corner, it is generally beneficial that you find a support group and that your child meets other types of trans kids their own age.

 Why is gender such a big deal to society?

 Gender is a foundation upon which people create a social persona.
 For many, the experience of gender feels innate, but it’s not exactly as simple as all of that.
 While gender identity – the way we experience our own bodies – seems innate from our earliest memories, the stories we tell each other about that experience aren’t.
 Those stories are culturally influenced and the stereotypical gender roles we are taught to assume are social constructs governed by cultural norms.
 A girl subjectively experiences her sexed attributes to be female and thus she easily accepts the stories our culture tells her about what that means in our society.
 This indoctrination system is in no small way, part of the bedrock of our culture.

 For centuries the stories we told each other about what role each gender could perform were prescriptive in that, for instance, until 1974 it was taboo in our own culture for a woman to open her own bank account without a man.
 Did banking have anything to do with one’s sexed attributes or was this taboo really about forcing women to conform to the stories we told each other about what it means to occupy a female role in our culture?